j5ik2o/docker-controller-scala/README.md

 ### How to test with preset DockerController

+The DockerController for the corresponding preset is as follows.

+- MySQLController
+- DynamoDBLocalController
+- MinioController
+- KafkaController
+- ZooKeeperController
+- ElasticsearchController

 ```scala
 class MySQLControllerSpec extends AnyFreeSpec with DockerControllerSpecSupport {
   val testTimeFactor: Int = sys.env.getOrElse("TEST_TIME_FACTOR", "1").toInt